The way your Customer Service Representatives handle your online chat customer support can make or break your reputation with customers.

 - The session ended on positive and sincere note.
 “You’re certainly welcome, my pleasure!
 Have a wonderful day and please don’t hesitate to contact us anytime, we’re always glad to help.”
 I smiled as I read the last communication from the Representative.
 I felt that she actually enjoyed speaking with me.

 So, now you tell me, does online customer service chat have to be rote, cold or unsatisfactory?

 If your answer is no, then you’ve been paying good attention and can start right now delivering the best possible online chat customer experience, an experience that is laced with warmth and personal connection.

 Bonus tip – The 4 techniques used by QVC work in emails too.
-One of the best ways to consistently connect with customers over chat is to get good at personal connection in email, phone and every contact channel.
+One of the best ways to consistently connect with customers over chat is to get good at the personal connection in email, phone, and every contact channel.